isabellaambrosio/groupTravelApp/README.md

 Over all things to do...

 	- get links to following api's
-		- google maps
+		- google for images
-		- priceline
-		- hotels.com
-		- trip advisor
+		- somewhere to get top5 worldwide

 	- get the api's working

 	- find and get link to data set for travel hot spots
-		- this will get rendered via server and handlebars
+		- this will get rendered via server

 	- create layout and interface
 		- need places for stuff to go